broeser/feeld/README.md

  - Constant     – user input (if any) is ignored and a constant value is used instead
  - Entry        – default data entry
  - Select       – data entry by selecting one (or more) of several values

+If you want to create your own Fields, you can either use the **CommonProperties\Field**-trait (in combination with the
+\Wellid\SanitorBridgeTrait if your field shall be sanitizable and validatable) or extend the abstract class **AbstractField** which uses those traits.

 ### Displays